ABOUT ME

 I cook.

 Madison lives in Fort Lauderdale with her family and her beloved mini golden doodle, Suki.
-When she’s not writing or speaking, you can find her deep in a Zillow rabbit hole searching for dream properties with 10 acres and snowfall—or binge-watching Law & Order: SVU.
-Shout-out to her favorite detective: Hi, Mariska!
+When she’s not writing, you can find her neck deep in a Zillow rabbit hole searching for a dream home with 10 acres and a barn -or binge-watching Law & Order: SVU.
+Shout-out to her favorite detective: Hi, Olivia!

 I WRITE: